Violeta Maslarova

 Maslaraova (née Buchvarova) was born to a poor family in Burgas, Bulgaria.
 Her father, Christo Buchvarov was a builder who succumbed at a relatively young age to severe Parkinson's disease, brought on according to family tradition by business failure caused by his partner's embezzlement, which left him a partial invalid.
 Zhetchka, her mother, kept the family by selling flower pots and cultivating vegetables.

 Maslaraova showed and early aptitude for drawing.
 This was encouraged by her teachers and her mother.
-She was admitted to the art academy in National Academy of Arts in Sofia in 1944, where she studied under Professor Detchko Ouzounov, himself a friend of Jules Pascin, with whom he had studied painting in Berlin.
+She was admitted to the art academy in National Academy of Art in Sofia in 1944, where she studied under Professor Detchko Ouzounov, himself a friend of Jules Pascin, with whom he had studied painting in Berlin.

 Following graduation Violeta married the lawyer Dimiter Nikolov Maslarov.
 Her paintings were very well received and she was admitted to the Union of Bulgarian Artists.
 Under the communist regime this was an important step for any artist.
 Membership gave automatic admission to many regional and national exhibitions, invitations to plein-air workshops, the possibility of state commissions and the likelihood of purchases by state bodies and dependent organisations.
 Violeta was also included in 'fraternal delegations' to Czechoslovakia, Roumania and the USSR.

 Although 'Socialist Realism' was the official approach to the visual arts in Bulgaria artists still found ways of subverting the official line.
 Such expedients as painting factories using a cubist grid or painting workers' demonstrations using a heightened palette were common.
 Maslarova's response was to move towards seascapes and flowers paintings.
 The seascapes often included the local fishermen with their boats and nets, an officially 'appropriate' subject, but within a landscape that tended towards a minimal abstraction.
 Besides receiving official approval these were also popular among the cultural community, bringing her the respect both of the public and her peers.
 In 1966 she was awarded the Order of Cyril and Methodius for her services to the arts.